Intrapreneurship Definition – Characteristics of an Intrapreneur

 Intrapreneurs have many of the qualities and characteristics of an entrepreneur, which include:

-Leading on from confidence or ‘Self-confidence’, entrepreneurs must be self-starters.
-This quality will also make a good intraprenuer.
+Leading on from confidence or ‘Self-confidence’, like and entrepreneur,, intrapreneurs must be self-starters.

 Arguably intrapreneurs are not created by companies, but are simply given the environment to flourish.
-Intrapreneurs will show themselves up.
+Intrapreneurs will show up; given the right environment.

-If they’re not given the right environment to grow, they’ll probably start their own business.
+If they’re not given the right environment to grow, they’ll probably move to another company that has the right approach to intrapreneurship.
+Alternatively they’ll start their own business.

 Intrapreneurship Definition – The answer to growing and thriving business – Innovation within a company